mohole/svelte-starter-kit/README.md

 # svelte-starter-kit
-> Simple Svelte starter kit boilerplate based on Webpack, SASS and Bootstrap 5 (alpha)
+> Simple Svelte starter kit boilerplate based on Webpack and SASS.

 ## How to use
 Just clone the project in a new folder: